 This post is also available in: Chinese (Simplified)

-Hello to a blog dedicated to the 5 spices of food and life: sweet, salty, spicy, sour and bitter.
+Hello from a blog dedicated to the 5 spices of food and life: sweet, salty, spicy, sour and bitter.

-In 2000, Min ventured to Boston, Massachusetts to pursue her American dream.
-She obtained her MBA from Boston University and works as a finance manager in a local hospital.
-In her free time, she enjoys recreating the flavors she collected from China for family and friends.
-Since 2014, Min started crafting latte art at home with some basic tools: Italian Moka Pot, hand-held electronic milk frother and Stainless Steel milk frother.
-She started roasting coffee beans with Behmor 1600 plus coffee roaster in 2016 and created her own espresso mix of six different types of beans.
+In 2000, Min ventured to Boston to pursue her American dream.
+She obtained her MBA from Boston University and works as a finance manager at Children’s Hospital.
+In her free time, she enjoys recreating the flavors of China for her family and friends.
+In 2014, Min started crafting latte art at home with some basic tools: Italian Moka Pot, hand-held electronic milk frother and Stainless Steel milk frother.
+She started roasting her own coffee beans with a Behmor 1600 plus coffee roaster in 2016, and creates her own espresso beans mix with six different types of beans from across the world.

 With the launch of “5 Spice Café”, Min hopes to share her flavors, experiences, and recipes with you!